 The People’s Orchestra GDPR Statement

-- As the Organisation responsible for The Peoples Orchestra, the Company needs to keep and process information about you for normal operational purposes.
+- As the organisation responsible for The People’s Orchestra Ensembles, we keep and process information about you for normal operational purposes.
 The information we hold and process will be used for our management and administrative use only.
-We will keep and use it to enable us to run the business and manage our relationship with you effectively, lawfully and appropriately, during the recruitment process, whilst you are working with us at The Orchestra, at the time when your time with the Orchestra ends and after you have left.
-This includes using information to enable us to comply with any legal requirements, pursue the legitimate interests of the Company and protect our legal position in the event of legal proceedings.
+We will keep and use it to enable us to run the business and manage our relationship with you effectively, lawfully and appropriately.
+This includes using information to enable us to comply with any legal requirements, pursue legitimate and protect our legal position in the event of legal proceedings.
 If you do not provide this data, we may be unable in some circumstances to comply with our obligations and we will tell you about the implications of that decision.

-- As a company pursuing the aims and activities of an amateur orchestra, we may sometimes need to process your data to pursue our legitimate business interests, for example to prevent fraud, administrative purposes or reporting potential crimes.
+- Whilst pursuing the aims and activities of The People’s Orchestra Ensembles, we may sometimes need to process your data to pursue our legitimate business interests, for example to prevent fraud, administrative purposes or reporting potential crimes.
 We will never process your data where these interests are overridden by your own interests.

 - Much of the information we hold will have been provided by you, and you will always be aware of the information you have given as you are the primary source.

-- The sort of information we hold includes your application to join The Orchestra, your name, address, telephone number and email address.
-We also hold any emergency contact and medical information you have supplied, plus details about your instrument.
-This information will be used in order to comply with our health and safety and occupational health obligations.
+- The sort of information we hold may include your membership application, your name, address, telephone number and email address.
+We also hold any emergency contact and medical information you have supplied.
+The information will be used in order to comply with our health and safety and occupational health obligations.
 We do not keep information on race, sexuality or religion.
-The Orchestra operates a total equality ethos and sees no reason to retain such information.
+We operate a total quality ethos and see no reason to retain such information.